freddiegar/prestashop-gateway/README.md

-# Place to Pay Gateway on Prestashop
+# PlacetoPay Gateway on Prestashop

 Plugin Payment for Prestashop 1.5 to 1.7